All Episodes

 It doesn't matter when they run it.

-Well known radio recontour, general all round, good guy, America's real anchor man, doctor of democracy, and truth detector, all combined as one harmless lovable little fuzzball here on the Rush Limbaugh program of the EIB network and back to the phones.
+Well-known radio raconur, general all-round, good guy, America's real anchorman, doctor of democracy, and truth detector, all combined as one harmless, lovable little fuzzball here on the Rush Limbaugh program of the EIB network.

-This is uh Garrett, Medford Lakes, New Jersey.
+This is Garrett, Medford Lakes, New Jersey.

 Nice to have you with us.

-Oh, it's a pleasure.
+Oh, it's a pleasure, Rush.

 All right.

-And uh Mrs. Obama stated the stupidest, the most unpatriotic thing you could possibly say, and that she's been ashamed of her country up until the point where she might be first lady.
+I feel that you're missing the obvious that McCain finally had a good argument against Obama, and that Mrs. Obama stated the stupidest, most unpatriotic thing you could possibly say, and that she's been ashamed of her country up until the point where she might be first lady.

-I'll give you another theory, because there are as many theories as there are people who want to uh concoct them.
+I'll give you another theory, because there are as many theories as there are people who want to concoct them.

 But how about this?

-How about the New York Times ran the story now because they have an eight-year history of sucking up to McCain and promoting McCain.
+How about the New York Times ran the story now because they have an eight-year history of sucking up to McCain and promoting McCain?

 McCain's the greatest thing since sliced bread.